AndersMalmgren/FreePIE/README.md

 [Please visit wiki or scripting and plugin reference manual](https://github.com/AndersMalmgren/FreePIE/wiki)

 Changelog 1.3.422.0
-* Added support for multiple android devices (Requires reinstall of APK)
+* Added support for multiple Android devices (Requires reinstall of APK)
 * Added Hydra (Sixense) SDK emulation
 * Added possibility to set thread timing, enabling the script to run at 1000hz
 * Wiimote M+ and Nunchuck support added, custom library that should work with most motes (Beta)